tpgmartin/tpgmartin.github.io/_posts/2018-02-11-information-retrieval-models-vector-space-model.md

 ## Document Length Normalisation

 Finally, we want our similarity rankings to be able to take into account total document length.
 This is important to consider as a longer document is more likely to match a query - there's simply more text that could match the query text.
-An effective approach is to use pivoted length normalisation, which both penalises documents that are longer than the average document length, and rewards documents that are shorter.
+An effective approach is to use pivoted document length normalisation, which both penalises documents that are longer than the average document length, and rewards documents that are shorter.
 This variable DLN is given as,

 $$
     DLN=1-b+b\frac{|d|}{avdl}
 $$

-where, `|d|` is the current document length, `avdl` is the average document length in the collection, and `b` a non-zero parameter between the values of zero and one.
+where, `|d|` is the current document length, `avdl` is the average document length in the collection, and `b` a parameter between the values of zero and one, inclusive.

 ## Wrap-up

 Putting all of the above components together we get the following ranking function,

 $$
-    f(q,d)=\sum_w count(w,q)\frac{(k+1)count(w,d)}{count(w,d) + k\left(1-b+b\frac{|d|}{avdl}\right)}\log\frac{M+1}{df(w)}
+    f(q,d)=\sum_w count(w,q)\frac{\ln\left(1+\ln\left(1+count(w,d)\right)\right)}{\left(1-b+b\frac{|d|}{avdl}\right)}\log\frac{M+1}{df(w)}
 $$

-which is in fact the ranking function for the Okapi BM25 ranking algorithm.
+which is in fact the ranking function for the pivoted length normalisation ranking algorithm.
 Moving left to right we have,

 * The term frequency for the query
-* The term frequency for the document after applying the BM25 TF transformation
+* The term frequency for the document after applying the TF transformation
 * The pivoted length normalisation
 * The IDF